ovcharovcoder/webkit-pro/bootstrap/components/cards/card-8/README.md

-Navigation menu with a form and a drop-down list.
+**Two cards with an image on the left side, text and two buttons.**

 <img src="screenshot.png" alt="webkit-pro" style="width: 800px;">